MadLittleMods/postcss-css-variables/README.md

 The object keys are automatically prefixed with `--` (according to CSS custom property syntax) if you do not provide it.

+### `cleanInjectedVariables` (default: `false`)

+Removes custom property declarations inserted via the `variables` option from final output.

+A typical use case is [CSS Modules](https://github.com/css-modules/css-modules), where you would want to avoid repeating custom property definitions in every module passed through this plugin.

 ```js
 var postcss = require('postcss');